Salvino D'Armati

 Salvino D'Armato degli Armati of Florence is sometimes credited with the invention of eyeglasses in the 13th century, however it has been shown that this claim was a hoax, and that there was no member of the Armati family with that name at the time.

 The earliest mention of Salvino degli Armati as the inventor of eyeglasses occurred in 1684.
-Ferdinando Leopoldo del Migliore (1628–1696) of Florence published a book, Firenze citta' noblissima illustrata (Florence, Most Noble City, illustrated).
+Ferdinando Leopoldo del Migliore (1628–1696) of Florence published a book, Firenze città noblissima illustrata (Florence, Most Noble City, illustrated).
 In this book, del Migliore claimed to own a burial register of the Church of Santa Maria Maggiore, which had recently been renovated.
 This register supposedly recorded Armati's epitaph as follows: